Matt-Walk/Bluegrass-Bourboneering/README.md

 ---

-Below you can see an the user interface for the HMI that we designed:
+Below you can see an example the user interface for the HMI that we designed:

 <img src="https://drive.google.com/uc?id=1Ufp0NE1xe6AiPzD1Nsf4SmHjdJsPIKwD"/>